mauro-farina/italian-draughts/README.md

 Italian Draughts game, made by [Luca Filippi](https://github.com/Luca-Filippi) and [Mauro Farina](https://github.com/mauro-farina) as a project for the course Software Development Methods.

+The rules and the description of the game are visible on this [link](https://en.m.wikipedia.org/wiki/Italian_draughts)

 The src folder contains the java code of the game and related tests.

 The [main](https://github.com/mauro-farina/italian-draughts/tree/main/src/main/java/it/units/inginf/italiandraughts) folder has the following elements: